Updated on July 18th, 2019.

 Backup and Restore with AvePoint

-The best way to fill those gaps is to go around them with a new process—one that works outside of the Recycle Bin and puts you in full control of the what, where, and how your data is retained and restored.
+The best way to backup SharePoint Online is to work around existing gaps with a new process—one that works outside of the Recycle Bin and puts you in full control of the what, where, and how your data is retained and restored.
 Here’s how SharePoint cloud backup works with AvePoint’s Cloud Backup:

 Backup Everything in Office 365 or Pick and Choose